Italian inspired One Pan Chicken Scarpariello is sweet, sour and tangy.. and might just become your weeknight

 If you’ve been around the Table for a while, you know I’m a huge fan of one dish dinners.
-Simple, easy and made from pantry and fridge staples, recipes like this Moroccan Lemon and Olive chicken or this Hunter’s Stew are the ones I turn to again and again –
+Simple, easy and made from pantry and fridge staples, recipes like this Moroccan Lemon and Olive chicken or this Hunter’s Stew are the ones I turn to again and again – and t

 Here’s what you will need: